University of Batangas

 The University of Batangas (UB; Pamantasan ng Batangas), is a private university, basic and higher education institution located in Batangas City, Philippines.
 Founded in 1946 as Western Philippine College, it is the oldest university and second-oldest educational institution in Batangas.

 Established in 1946, the university currently offers pre-elementary, elementary, high school, undergraduate and graduate studies and law.
 It has five campuses throughout the province and is ISO certified by AJA.
 It has been awarded by PACUCOA as having the 3rd most accredited programs in the country.
-The University of Batangas is recognized by CHED as a Center of Excellence in Teacher Education and as a Center of Development in Business Administration.
+The University of Batangas is recognized by CHED as a Center of Excellence in Electronics Engineering and as a Center of Development in Electrical Engineering, Mechanical Engineering and Teachers Education.
 It has also been recognized by PRC as a consistent top performer in engineering education nationwide.
 UB remains as a partner of DepEd in the training for K12 Teachers in the province of Batangas.

 The University of Batangas College of Law is regarded as a top-performing legal education institution in Calabarzon region in terms of the quantity of lawyers it produces.
 It is also regarded as a premier legal education institution in the entire region.

 History

 Early years

-The University of Batangas was originally established as the Western Philippine College in 1946 by Vicente R. Catapang, Jesus Lorenzo Arguelles, Juan Y. Javier, Roman L. Perez, Francisco G. Perez, and Pablo C. Umali.
+The University of Batangas was originally established as the Western Philippine Colleges in 1946 by Vicente R. Catapang, Jesus Lorenzo Arguelles, Juan Y. Javier, Roman L. Perez, Francisco G. Perez, and Pablo C. Umali.
 The first school was located in a small rental home opposite to Batangas Trade School (now Batangas State University).

 Education and Liberal Arts were the initial courses offered, both with Mr. Juan Javier serving as the first dean.
 Deans of Commerce are Pablo C. Umali and Francisco G. Perez, respectively.
 Additionally, the high school and elementary department were launched, with Mrs. Flordeliza M. Arguelles and Ms. Gliceria Martinez serving as the respective principals.
 Due to the sudden increase from 48 to 78 students after a year, the classes were transferred to the Javier house, which was located on the corner of D. Silang and P. Burgos streets.

 After being chosen by the board of trustees to lead the university, Vicente Catapang served as its first president.